codewithmesfin/supply-chain-dApp/frontend/README.md

 ## Getting Started
 To run the project, first add a symbolic link to the smart contract's ABI file:
-Make sure you the `smart contract` code is already setuped and run:
+Make sure the `smart contract` code is already setuped and run:
 ##### `ln -s ../../smart-contract/artifacts/contracts/SupplyChain.sol/SupplyChain.json node_modules/SupplyChain.json`

 Then install the dependencies: